MicrosoftDocs/windows-itpro-docs/windows/keep-secure/create-wip-policy-using-intune.md

 localizationpriority: high
 ---

-# Create a Windows Information Protection (WIP) policy using Microsoft Intune
+# Create a Windows Information Protection (WIP) policy using Microsoft Azure Intune

 **Applies to:**

 -   Windows 10, version 1703
 -   Windows 10 Mobile, version 1703 (except Microsoft Azure Rights Management, which is only available on the desktop)

-Microsoft Intune helps you create and deploy your Windows Information Protection (WIP) policy, including letting you choose your allowed apps, your WIP-protection level, and how to find enterprise data on the network.
+Microsoft Azure Intune helps you create and deploy your Windows Information Protection (WIP) policy, including letting you choose your allowed apps, your WIP-protection level, and how to find enterprise data on the network.

 ## Add a WIP policy
 After you’ve set up Intune for your organization, you must create a WIP-specific policy.